Terreno Realty Corp (TRNO) Stock: A SWOT Analysis - News Heater

 TRNO) stock’s latest price update

-Terreno Realty Corp (NYSE: TRNO)’s stock price has soared by 0.51 in relation to previous closing price of 62.93.
-Nevertheless, the company has seen a gain of 1.33% in its stock price over the last five trading days.
+Terreno Realty Corp (NYSE: TRNO)’s stock price has gone decline by -1.52 in comparison to its previous close of 63.64, however, the company has experienced a -0.41% decrease in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-12-21 that Terreno Realty (TRNO) sells industrial property for $17.8 million in West Caldwell, NJ, as part of its financing strategy for long-term growth.

 TRNO’s Market Performance

-TRNO’s stock has risen by 1.33% in the past week, with a monthly rise of 13.35% and a quarterly rise of 9.56%.
-The volatility ratio for the week is 1.62% while the volatility levels for the last 30 days are 1.76% for Terreno Realty Corp.
-The simple moving average for the past 20 days is 6.27% for TRNO’s stock, with a 6.74% simple moving average for the past 200 days.
+TRNO’s stock has fallen by -0.41% in the past week, with a monthly rise of 10.59% and a quarterly rise of 10.33%.
+The volatility ratio for the week is 1.10% while the volatility levels for the last 30 days are 1.69% for Terreno Realty Corp The simple moving average for the past 20 days is 2.82% for TRNO’s stock, with a 5.68% simple moving average for the past 200 days.

 Analysts’ Opinion of TRNO